vcuspinera/Banxico_SIE_API_guide/README.md

 # Guide and tips to use SIE API

-Banco de Mexico has developed an API for developers, analysts and researchers for automatically retrieve the databases from the SIE.
-In this repository I share tips to use R tools to use this useful API.
+Banco de Mexico has developed an API for Developers, Analysts and Researchers to automatically retrieve the databases from the SIE.
+In this repository I share tips and tools to use this useful API with R.

 ```diff
 # ⚠️ The views and conclusions presented in this Repository are exclusively  #